Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: Implications from dual AGN fraction

 where normalization constant $A$, break luminosity $L_{*}$ and slopes $\gamma_1, \gamma_2$ are fitted on the basis of $\chi^2$ algorithm.
 We obtain $\chi^2 = 5.7$ with a degree of freedom of 7, and the best-fit parameter values are $(A, \mathrm{log_{10}}L_{*}, \gamma_{1}, \gamma_{2}) = (0.113, 45.7, -0.211, 4.12)$.
 Here we also show dual AGN fraction as a function of $M$ in Fig. \ref{fig:du_frac} by assuming constant Eddington ratio $\lambda = 0.1$.
 For SGWB calculations, we convert this luminosity dependent $f_\mathrm{dual}$ to a mass-dependent fraction $f_\mathrm{dual} (M)$ by convolving with the Eddington ratio distribution as:

 For comparison, we also consider predictions from models that convert merging galaxy mass functions to AGN merger populations given in \citet{2018MNRAS.476.2308W} (dotted curve in Fig.~\ref{fig:du_frac}).
 Their model predicts increasing AGN merger fractions with luminosity due to the mass-dependent galaxy merger rate, where more massive galaxies are more likely to experience major mergers.
 The difference between the AGN pair fraction inferred from galaxy observations and our compiled dual AGN fraction could arise from the distinct physical processes each scenario traces.
-The galaxy-based pair fraction primarily reflects the cosmological evolution of galaxy mergers, where interactions can trigger AGN activity in either nucleus \citep{2012ApJ...758L..39T, 2018MNRAS.476.2308W}.
-In contrast, the dual AGN fraction requires both SMBHs to be simultaneously active \citep{Capelo:2016yrq, Goulding:2017mul}.
+Here, the increasing trend of the galaxy major merger fraction with stellar mass is primarily driven by the non-linear stellar-to-halo mass relation (SHMR), as demonstrated by \citet{2017ApJ...845..145W}.
+In the low-mass regime, the SHMR is steep; consequently, even a major merger between dark matter halos often translates into a minor merger in stellar mass.
+In contrast, at the high-mass end where the SHMR flattens, halo mergers map more directly onto major stellar mergers, thereby enhancing the observed merger fraction for massive galaxies.
+While the galaxy-based pair fraction primarily reflects the cosmological evolution of galaxy mergers, where interactions can trigger AGN activity in either nucleus \citep{2012ApJ...758L..39T, 2018MNRAS.476.2308W}, the dual AGN fraction requires both SMBHs to be simultaneously active \citep{Capelo:2016yrq, Goulding:2017mul}.

 Given these contrasting behaviors, we explore two scenarios for the dual AGN fraction in this paper: (i) our observationally motivated luminosity-dependent model (hereafter "Baseline") and (ii) the galaxy pair-based predictions of \cite{2018MNRAS.476.2308W} ("Weigel+18").